-No interest loans of between $300 - $1,200 for essentials goods and services such as white-goods, furniture, and education expenses.
+No interest loans up to $1,500 for essentials goods and services such as white-goods, furniture, and education expenses.

 Low interest loans of between $800 - $3,000 with no fees and affordable repayments offered in partnership with NAB.

 Retail stores offering safe, fair and affordable financial services at prominent 'high street' locations in Victoria, South Australia and Queensland.

 Online learning, face-to-face training and webinars that maximise the skills and resources of microfinance workers across Australia.